Faith Lutheran High School: Academics

 The school had a low student-teacher ratio and touted its high ACT average, which generally averaged between 25 and 26.
 In 2014, the senior class averaged 27.1 and averaged over $70,000 each in scholarship offers.
 The school offered classes in theology, science, art, mathematics, physical education, English, social studies, practical skills, and the languages of Spanish, Latin.
 AP classes and a dual credit programs through McHenry County College and Grand Canyon University were offered.

 School life

 Student body

 The school worked with international programs to host exchange students from Brazil, Paraguay, China, Panama, Thailand, Germany, France, and South Korea.
 Approximately 5–8 percent of the students were international.

 Athletics

-FLHS was a member of the Northeastern Athletic Conference (NAC) and participated in a co-op with Alden Hebron High School in which FLHS students playe on Hebron's football, baseball, and softball teams.
+FLHS was a member of the Northeastern Athletic Conference (NAC) and participated in a co-op with Alden Hebron High School in which FLHS students played on Hebron's football, baseball, and softball teams.
 Alden Hebron Students could also participate on Faith's golf and boys' volleyball teams.
 FLHS fall sports included boys' golf, girls' volleyball, and co-ed cross country.
 Winter sports were boys' basketball and girls' cheerleading.
 The Faith Saints also competed in co-ed track and field and boys' volleyball during the spring season.